 Once more Mahle attacks down and away with a 93 MPH fastball, this time for a ball.
 Mahle seems to be trying to set Herrera up for something.

 On pitch number five, Mahle starts his strikeout attack by changing eye-level and taking advantage of effective velocity.
 Up until this point, Herrera is likely expecting 90-ish MPH fastballs.

 Herrera swings late probably because he was anticipating the pitch to come in slower; perceiving a 93 MPH fastball to be more like 97 MPH, and ends up fouling off the pitch.

 Now on pitch six, we see the same thing; up and in drawing another foul on a late swing.
 He’s a bit more on time but his swing but still can’t extend his arms and actually swings slightly under the pitch.

 This matchup ended with Herrera hitting a slider for an infield single on pitch seven of the at-bat.
 Again, changing eye-levels and taking advantage of effective velocity doesn’t guarantee success; Herrera swung at a bad pitch and got lucky.
 Below is a visual depiction of all pitches thrown to Herrera during this at-bat; all fastballs with the exception of the slider (yellow).

 So effective velocity can work by increasing as well as decreasing the speed of a pitch strictly in terms of hitter cognizance.
-It’s a very useful tool for pitchers, especially in the age of launch angle, where hitters are swing at more of an upward angle (another discussion for another article).
-This new-age hitting strategy facilitates more high pitches (fastballs), more popups/flyballs, and allows a pitcher to not only change eye level but throw off a hitters timing.
+It’s a very useful tool for pitchers, especially in the age of launch angle, where hitters are swinging at more of an upward angle (another discussion for another article).
+This new-age hitting strategy facilitates more high pitches (fastballs), more popups/flyballs, and allows a pitcher to not only change eye level but throw off a hitter’s timing.